Webhooks

 last_attempt_at | string | null | Timestamp of the most recent attempt |

-response_body | string | null | Truncated response body from the receiver |
+response_body | string | null | Response body returned by the receiver |

 created_at | string | ISO 8601 creation timestamp |